Boondi raita | boondi ka raita

 Should I whisk the curd?

 Yes, it is very important to whisk the curd well.
-Before adding boondi make sure the curd is lump-free.
-If whey separates or curd is lumpy it will affect the raita texture
+Before adding boondi, make sure the curd is lump-free.
+If whey separates or the curd is lumpy, it will affect the raita texture

 Can I use room temperature curd?

 For the best flavor, I would recommend using chill curd for raita.
-If you are planning to mix the spice ahead for raitha keep it fridge till you serve.
+If you are planning to mix the spice ahead for raitha, keep it in the fridge till you serve.

 Should I soak boondi in water?